TurboSource-Marialis/machtiani/README.md

 ### Output

 The CLI will stream the response and save the chat in `.machtiani/chat/` in the directory you ran the prompt.
 It also gives a descriptive name to the chat file for you convenience

-## Features

-Machtiani will let you know if you should pull latest changes so you can get the most powerful version available.

-It checks for any latest system messages every so often from Machtiani's codehost (currently GitHub) using the git protocol.
-It simply does a shallow clone of Machtiani's repo, gets the latest system message, and throws away the clone.
-This ensures the tool doesn't 'phone home' to external services beyond the codehost, maintaining user privacy.

 ## Developer Section